Claire Ferchaud

-Claire Ferchaud (5 May 1896 – 29 January 1972), in religion Sister Claire of Jesus Crucified, was a French visionary and mystic, whose claims were ultimately rejected by the Catholic Church.
+Claire Ferchaud (5 May 1896 – 29 January 1972), religious name Claire of Jesus Crucified, was a French visionary and mystic, whose claims were ultimately rejected by the Catholic Church.
 She was linked to the Devotion of the Sacred Heart of Jesus during World War I.

 Childhood

 Claire Ferchaud was born a few miles from Saint-Laurent-sur-Sèvre, in the little village of Loublande, in the province of Vendée.
 She attended the school of the Sacred Heart and since her early childhood, she said she had had appearances from Jesus Christ, Mary (mother of Jesus) and Saint Joan of Arc.
 They ‘would come to meet her’ and would give her ‘messages’.

 In 1916, during World War I, she lived in the convent of the ‘Rinfilières’ at Loublande, France.
 At that time, she claimed to have been given a vision of Christ himself, a vision of Jesus showing his heart "slashed by the sins of mankind" and crossed by a deeper wound still, atheism.
 She passed this on to the pastor of the town, the Abbé Audebert.